sergei-iliev/ravendb/README.md

 }
 ```
-Update operation is worth noting - it handles optimistic conqurrency control and throws ConcurrecyException provided that another use has already changed the record.
-The method also handles attachement as a 1:1 relationship with each patient.
+Update operation is worth noting - it handles optimistic concurrency control and throws ConcurrecyException provided that another
+update has already changed the record.
+The method also handles attachment as a 1:1 relationship with each patient.

 ```java
 public void update(Patient patient)throws ConcurrencyException{